mrdandelion6/Insane-Pong/README.md

 - Draggable sliders for mobile
 - Additional on screen buttons for slider movement enabling dash feature on mobile

+### Touch Events API:
+- The game is built to manage and handle several simultaneous touches at once, providing touch screen users with smooth gameplay.

+### Controls:
+Features several ways to control the sliders:
+- Keyboard (customizable binds).
+- Drag sliders (mouse or touch).
+- On screen buttons with toggleable visibility (intended for touch, but you can click as well).

 ### Several Interactive Views:
 - All of the listed pong features above make use of several different interactive views that can be switched between using clicks or specified keypresses!